 WHERE DOES THIS PROCESS GO FROM HERE?

 Any agreement faces hurdles.
 One key sticking point could be where to set the global minimum rate.
 Low-tax countries such as Ireland, which are also part of the talks, may resist a higher rate.
-Advocates such as the Tax Justice Network say 15% is too low and would severely limit revenue gains.
+Its prime minister, Paschal Donohoe, has called Ireland’s 12.5% rate “a fair rate.”

-Any deal could come at a meeting of the countries in the OECD process this summer, followed by endorsement by the Group of 20 finance ministers meeting in Venice in July and then a final decision at the G-20 leaders’ summit in October in Rome.
-Meanwhile Biden would need Congress to approve his proposed U.S. rate.
+Any deal on all or some of the issues could come at a meeting of the countries in the OECD process this summer, followed by endorsement by the Group of 20 finance ministers meeting in Venice in July and then a final decision at the G-20 leaders’ summit in October in Rome.

 Even if there’s no negotiated global agreement to sign, coordinated unilateral action by governments could, in effect, impose a minimum tax.
 If enough major economies that are home to multinationals, like the United States and large European countries, make clear that they will tax profits stashed in tax havens, this could achieve much of what the talks are intended to do.